A visceral, acid-soaked trip through Mexico's many underworlds: a debut novel by a crime writer of poetic genius.

 Caught in a web of dirty money that stretches from the boardrooms of the United States to the death squads of El Salvador, Andrew must decide whether to save himself - or find out who killed the man he loves, and destroyed the only home he's ever known.

-Feverish, lyrical and gripping from beginning to end the Irish writer's crime novel is both a searing indictment of corruption and murder in Mexico and a darkly moving gay love story. - Independent (30 best books for summer 2019)
+Feverish, lyrical and gripping from beginning to end. - Independent (30 best books for summer 2019)

 He lives in Mexico City.